 Meanwhile, back at the instruction register...
 I like to envision the bottom of the instruction register as connected to memory.
 On the top side, I imagine lines running off in all directions throughout the CPU.
 The rest of the machine is controlled by these bits.
 These signals control actions of the machine in the next two phases.
 You can think of the instruction register as a function call, with the operation code controlling the function and the operands as the parameters of the function.

 Why am I spending so much time on this?
-Because without understanding all this you really can’t grock virtual machines.
+Because without understanding all this you really can’t grok VMs.
 To understand why a VM might be taking too long, you need to understand the principles behind a running machine.
-To understand those principles it helps to understand a real architecture, even if it’s not the Intel one.
+To understand those principles, it helps to understand a real architecture, even if it’s not the Intel one.
 Now, where was I?

 This is as good a place as any to talk about the processor clock.
 Every CPU from the very first time the EDSAC booted in 1949 has had a clock, a master timer that counted down steps in this four phase process.
-Each step, fetch-decode-exec-store, will take a variable number of clock periods.
+Each step, fetch or decode or execute or store, will take a variable number of clock periods.
 The fetch might take four cycles of the clock, the decode two, and the execute phase, which we will talk about below, will take a variable number of cycles depending on which instruction is being executed.
 The speed of this clock is what we talk about when we talk about the clock speed of a processor.
 (Currently the processors in Coraid EtherDrive Media Arrays lope along at a leisurely 1.6 GHz.
-We go fast because our efficient software uses so many less of them.)
-The clock speeds for the original models of the System/360 varied, from 1 microsecond all the way to 60 nanoseconds.
+We go fast because our efficient software uses so many less of those cycles.)
+The clock speed for the original models of the System/360 varied, from 1 microsecond all the way to 60 nanoseconds.
 A single instruction would take a variable number of clock cycles to execute, depending on what it had to do.
 There was a document, IBM document number A22-6824, that specified how may microseconds each instruction would take.
 You could calculate how long your software would take down to the millionth of a second.